Agriculture Sector profile of Kenya

 - Kenya Veterinary Board (KVB)

 - Kenya Tsetse and Trypanosomiasis Eradication Council (KENTTEC)

 - National Irrigation Board

 Statutory Boards and Development Authorities

 Statutory boards provide regulatory and specialized services on behalf of the Government.
-There are many commodity and non-commodity regulatory boards and companies performing these functions.
-Although the functioning of some boards has improved, most still require intervention to improve their performance.
-Regional Development Authorities (RDAs) were formed with the overall objective of ensuring optimal exploitation of river basin resources for equitable, balanced and sustainable development within their areas of jurisdiction.
+Regional Development Authorities (RDAs) were formed with the overall objective of ensuring optimal exploitation of resources for equitable, balanced and sustainable development within their areas of jurisdiction.
 There are six authorities:

 The information under the sector is organized as below;